-The FMI regularly conducts fire drill exercises with local and international regulators and CMs.
+The FMI conducts fire drill exercises with local and international regulators and CMs from time to time.
 The exercise focuses on cross-market core events evolving from the default of a CM.
 Knock-on events would include affiliate membership in the securities market.